bonsai-rx/bonsai-rx.github.io/_docs/04-observables.md

 ![Example workflow](/assets/images/sampleframe.svg)

 By chaining networks of observable sequences in this way, it becomes possible to express very complex interactive systems in a surprisingly compact format.
-For example, the workflow above describes a system that saves a snapshot from a camera into a file whenever there is a key press.
+For example, the workflow above describes a system that saves a grayscale snapshot from a camera into a file whenever there is a key press.

-The essence of learning the Bonsai programming language is to master the art of composing arbitrarily complex interactive systems from elegant networks of simple operators.
-To get started, we have to go through the basic reactive operators, as well as some details of the Bonsai development environment, which are covered in the [Documentation](/docs/installation/) pages.

 ## Marble diagrams

-To understand how this example works, however, we need not only the network of connections -- who follows who -- but also what are the rules for each operator to generate a notification.
-We use a different representation called a marble diagram to analyse the dynamics and behavior of individual nodes.
+To understand how this example works, however, we need to know not only the network of connections -- who follows who -- but also the rules used by each operator to generate notifications.
+Specifically, for each operator we need to know exactly *what* notifications are sent out, and *when*.
+In order to analyse the behavior and dynamics of individual nodes, we use a different representation called a marble diagram.
 An example marble diagram for the `Grayscale` operation is shown below.

 ![Grayscale operator](/assets/images/grayscale.svg)